-Whether anticipating the joys of adoption or experiencing the frustrations of divorce, Szekely Law – Edmonton Family Lawyer will provide information and advice with respect to any family law matter.
+Whether anticipating the joys of adoption or experiencing the frustrations of divorce, our Edmonton Family Lawyers will provide information and advice with respect to any family law matter.
+We are trained in collaborative law and mediation and believe that these platforms provide an effective and cost-efficient alternative to adversarial litigation.
 We will tailor the most appropriate solution for clients’ particular situation and circumstances in the following areas:

 - Custody and Access/Parenting time